 A powerhouse forward whose ferocious dunks and 'Grandmama' persona made him a cultural icon of 1990s basketball.

-Larry Johnson arrived in the NBA with a force that was both physical and commercial.
-After leading UNLV to a national championship and winning every major college player of the year award, the Charlotte Hornets made him the first overall pick in 1991.
-On the court, Johnson was a bruising, undersized power forward with surprising agility and a mean low-post game.
-Off it, he became a marketing phenomenon as 'Grandmama', the sassy, glasses-wearing alter ego in a iconic series of Converse commercials.
-His rivalry with Alonzo Mourning defined the early Hornets, and his trade to the New York Knicks placed him in the brutal, playoff battles of the late '90s, most memorably his four-point play against the Indiana Pacers.
-A chronic back injury ultimately robbed him of his explosive athleticism, forcing him to reinvent himself as a crafty role player.
-Johnson's legacy is a blend of on-court dominance and off-court charisma that captured the league's growing pop culture moment.
+Larry Johnson led UNLV to a national championship and won every major college player of the year award.
+The Charlotte Hornets made him the first overall pick in 1991.
+On the court, he was a bruising, undersized power forward with agility and a mean low-post game.
+Off it, he became a marketing phenomenon as 'Grandmama,' the sassy alter ego in a series of Converse commercials.
+His rivalry with Alonzo Mourning defined the early Hornets.
+A trade to the New York Knicks placed him in the playoff battles of the late '90s, most memorably his four-point play against the Indiana Pacers.
+A chronic back injury ended his explosive athleticism, forcing him into a crafty role player role.

 1965–1980